Andrzejpopielewicz/Coherent/README.md

   82574L

   82576NS (one port only)

+  I210

-Important : Of course before using mutt You Have to configure .muttrc file, it is enough to insert Your gmail paswords and user if You have gmail account.
+Important : Of course before using mutt You have to configure .muttrc file, it is enough to insert Your gmail paswords and user if You have gmail account.
 More precisely, usual gmail account password will NOT work.
 Simply after logon in gmail account create so called application specific password and use this password in mutt.
 The name of the application in gmail is not important, You can for example name it mutt.